grayson-arendt/Lunabotics-2024/external/navigation2/nav2_map_server/README.md

 # Map Server

 The `Map Server` provides maps to the rest of the Nav2 system using both topic and service interfaces.

-## Changes from ROS1 Navigation Map Server

-While the nav2 map server provides the same general function as the nav1 map server, the new code has some changes to accomodate ROS2 as well as some architectural improvements.

-In addition, there is now two new "load_map" and "save_map" services which can be used to dynamically load and save a map.
+Map server will expose maps on the node bringup, but can also change maps using a `load_map` service during run-time, as well as save maps using a `save_map` server.

+See its [Configuration Guide Page](https://navigation.ros.org/configuration/packages/configuring-map-server.html) for additional parameter descriptions.

 ### Architecture